nReyna/capstone-VeCan-or-VeCant/README.md

-# Galvanize Capstone - ongoing project 07.31.18
+# Galvanize Capstone: VeCan or VeCan’t
+08.14.18

-This is currently the working repository for my Galvanize capstone project.
-All code and notes on the Exploratory Data Analysis will be held here until they are fleshed out and dressed for presentation and are ready for production.
+This repository holds the most current work for my Galvanize capstone project.
+All code and notes on the Exploratory Data Analysis will be held here to share my findings and overcome challenges.
+Your comments and questions are welcome.

 1. [Goal](#1-goal-classify-businesses-by-their-review-text)
 0. [Appendix](#0-appendix)